Adam Air Flight 574: Flight chronology

-On 1 January 2007, at around 13:00 local time (06:00 UTC), the plane departed from Juanda Airport, Surabaya, with 96 passengers (85 adults, 7 children and 4 infants), a 56 percent load factor, and 6 crew on board.
-The passenger list was composed mainly of Indonesian nationals and majority of passengers were returning to Manado after New Year's Day; the foreigners were an American family of three and a German passenger.
-The two-hour flight, scheduled to arrive at Sam Ratulangi Airport, Manado, at 16:00 local time, was as expected until the plane vanished from air traffic control radar screens at Makassar, South Sulawesi, with the final contact at around 15:00 local time.
+On 1 January 2007, at 12:59 local time (05:59 UTC), the plane departed from Juanda Airport, Surabaya, with 96 passengers (85 adults, 7 children and 4 infants), a 56 percent load factor, and 6 crew on board.
+The passenger list was composed mainly of Indonesian nationals with a majority of the passengers returning to Manado after New Year's Day; the foreigners were an American family of three and a German national.
+The two-hour flight, scheduled to arrive at Sam Ratulangi Airport, Manado, at 16:00 local time, all was normal until the plane vanished from air traffic control radar screens at Makassar, South Sulawesi, with the final contact at around 15:00 local time.
 The last known beacon position was detected by a Singaporean satellite.
 The altitude of the plane was shown as 35000 ft on the radar screen.

-Weather in the region was stormy; the Indonesian Bureau of Meteorology and Geophysics noted that the cloud thickness was up to 30000 ft in height and wind speed at an average of 30 kn in the area.
-Although the Juanda Airport operator, PT Angkasa Pura I, had given warnings to the pilot concerning the weather condition, the plane had departed as scheduled.
+Weather in the region was stormy; the Indonesian Bureau of Meteorology and Geophysics noted that the cloud tops were up to 30000 ft in height with an average wind speed of 30 kn in the area.
+Although the Juanda Airport operator, PT Angkasa Pura I, had given the pilot the weather conditions, the plane departed as scheduled.
 The plane ran into crosswinds of more than 70 kn over the Makassar Strait, west of Sulawesi, where it changed course eastward toward land before losing contact.

 Problems started when the pilots noticed an anomaly in the inertial reference system (IRS).
-The first officer then attempted to troubleshoot, resetting his IRS unit by switching the knob on his side to ATT mode; this blanked out his attitude indicator, effectively making it the captain's responsibility to fly the plane straight and level for 30 seconds as the realignment process is completed.
-The captain does not do this.
-As a result of his fixation on the faulty IRS, he does not fly the aircraft, and previous maintenance issues involving the aircraft's ailerons cause the airplane to gradually roll slowly to the right.
-When the aircraft reaches 35 degrees right bank, and increasing, a "bank angle" audible warning sounds in the cockpit.
+The first officer then attempted to troubleshoot, resetting his IRS unit by switching the knob on his side to Attitude (ATT) mode; this disengaged the autopilot with a 4 second autopilot disconnect tone, effectively requiring the captain to take control and fly the plane straight and level for 30 seconds as the realignment process was completed.
+Neither crew member noticed the autopilot was no longer engaged, and the captain did not take control.
+Previous maintenance issues involving the aircraft's ailerons caused the airplane to slowly roll to the right and the nose to drop.
+When the aircraft reached 35 degrees right bank and increasing, a "bank angle" audible warning sounded in the cockpit.